 Climate change is the biggest issue facing the planet.
 People, species and our precious environment are all at risk.

 But we know the solutions.
-A 100% renewable energy future is 100% possible.
+Together, a 100% renewable energy future is 100% possible.
 The transition is already underway.

 Our carbon pollution will have impacts all over the world - including here in Aotearoa New Zealand.
 Climate change is bigger than politics.
 This affects everyone.